 | 8 or 9 | Earth |

-For example, someone born in 1996 (last digit 6) is a Fire animal, while someone born in 2000 (last digit 0) is a Metal animal.
-The element is said to color how your animal's traits show up โ a Fire Tiger is often described as more intense and impulsive than a calmer Water Tiger.
+Someone born in 1996 (last digit 6) is a Fire animal.
+Someone born in 2000 (last digit 0) is a Metal animal.
+The element supposedly colors how your animal's traits show up: a Fire Tiger gets described as more intense and impulsive, a Water Tiger as calmer.

 Step 4: Determine Your Yin-Yang Polarity

-Yin and yang alternate strictly by whether your birth year is even or odd: even years are Yang, odd years are Yin.
-This means each of the 12 animals is permanently fixed to one polarity โ the Dragon, Tiger, and Rat are always Yang, for instance, while the Rabbit, Goat, and Snake are always Yin, regardless of which specific year within the cycle you were born.
+Yin and yang alternate strictly by whether your birth year is even or odd.
+Even years are Yang, odd years are Yin.
+That means each animal is permanently fixed to one polarity.
+The Dragon, Tiger, and Rat are always Yang, while the Rabbit, Goat, and Snake are always Yin, no matter which specific year in the cycle you were born.

 Step 5: Look Up Your Animal's Core Traits

-Each Chinese zodiac animal carries a traditional set of personality traits:
+Each animal carries a traditional set of personality traits:

 | Animal | Traditional Traits |